bbauska/ufo-mcdonald/README.md

 other scientists.
 At any event, perhaps the above-cited cases will suggest that some astronomers have seen unidentified flying objects.

-METEOROLOGISTS AND WEATHER OBSERVERS LOOK AT THE
-SKIES FREQUENTLY.
-WHY DON'T THEY SEE UFOs?
+<h2 id="ch11">METEOROLOGISTS AND WEATHER OBSERVERS LOOK AT THE SKIES FREQUENTLY.
+WHY DON'T THEY SEE UFOs?</h2>
 1. Case 26.
 Richmond, Va., April 1947:
 To begin an answer to that rhetorical question, we might consider an observation made by a weather observer at the Richmond, Va., U. S. Weather Bureau station, about two months before the first national publicity concerning